melaniaion/Vector-Search-Similarity-Detection/README.md

 2. Copy the ONNX model and `.docx` files into the container using `docker cp`.
 3. Load the model with `DBMS_VECTOR.LOAD_ONNX_MODEL`.
 4. Run the SQL steps in order: create table → load files → extract text → generate vectors → query.
-Screenshots of the query results are included in the `/screenshots` folder.

 ---